dotnet/roslyn/docs/compilers/CSharp/Warnversion Warning Waves.md

 For that purpose, we have the compiler flag "`/warn:n`" where `n` is a whole number.

-The compiler shipped with dotnet 5 (the C# 9 compiler) contains some warnings, documented below, that are reported only under `/warn:5` or higher.

 The default warning level when the command-line compiler is used is `4`.

-If you want the compiler to produce all applicable warnings, you can specify `/warn:9999`.
+If you want the compiler to produce all applicable warnings, you can specify

-The table below describes all of the warnings controlled by warning levels `5` or greater.
+`/warn:9999`.

+## Warning level 5

+The compiler shipped with .NET 5 (the C# 9 compiler) contains the following warnings which are reported only under `/warn:5` or higher.

 | Warning ID | warning level | Description |
 |------------|---------|-------------|